-- Update program of study worksheet each semester. - Complete THEA 8100 or 8200 (as offered in the fall), two 8400 seminars, and remaining major electives or cognate courses. - Prepare one teaching portfolio fall semester; if you choose to do a teaching apprenticeship, make arrangements with the instructor of record well in advance.

-- Finalize reading list for comprehensive exams and secure committee approval. - Enroll in THEA 9000 with your major professor to develop an essay for the research assessment. - Complete portfolio assessment at the end of the spring semester. - Complete two 9000/9010/20 tutorials (strongly suggested). - Finalize the official program of study form; submit to Graduate School-this form must be on file in order to announce your oral comprehensive exam, and everyone on the committee must sign it.
+- Update program of study worksheet each semester. - Complete THEA 8100 or 8200 (as offered in the fall), two 8400 seminars, and remaining major electives or cognate courses. - Propose area of specialization and reading list for comprehensive exams at the spring semester - Secure committee approval of area of specialization and reading list for comprehensive exams by end of spring semester. - Enroll in THEA 9000 with your major professor to finalize your area of specialization and Oral Examination reading list. - Finalize the official program of study form; submit to Graduate School-this form must be on file in order to announce your oral comprehensive exam, and everyone on the committee must sign it. - Declare two topics Teaching Portfolios at the end of the spring semester.